OrigamiDream/OrigamiDream/README.md

 🧠 I have a deep knowledge in Neuroscience.
 The most interested part is Basal Ganglia!

+📖 I am currently learning about Kubernetes and Kubeflow.

 ## Careers
 - `2015.07 ~ 2019.02`: Serving a Minecraft server platform, as known as [**Avis Games**](https://namu.wiki/w/아르카%20네트워크/아비스%20게임즈) during my teenage years for fun.
 - `2018.02 ~ 2018.07`: [**Yulchon LLC.**](http://yulchon.com) Web Frontend/Backend Development Outsourcing